JiaWenqi/sentiment_lstm/README.md

 length = 150

 Achieved ~62% at epoch ~200.
 At this point, the precision for training set is ~90%, so apparently there is overfitting.

+### Index based input with constant pretrained embedding, using the last output, softmax cross entropy loss
+learning rate = 5.0
+batch_size = 100
+length = 150

+test precision keeps ~50% before 207 iterations, and *weirdly* suddenly jumps to 98%. training precision jump at the same time from ~56% to 97%.

+I cannot explain why that happened.